nicocardiel/rmodel/docs/installation.rst

 ::

    $ cd rmodel
+   $ autoreconf -i -s -f
    $ ./configure

-.. note:: Mac users can easily indicate the Fortran compiler using
+.. note:: Mac users can easily indicate a different Fortran compiler using
       ``./configure F77=gfortran-mp-5``.

 If you do not have root privileges, you can install **rmodel** in any local